 Catalyst Missions also partners with other organizations and churches to provide ministries of compassion such as education and humanitarian relief.

-In 2016, Catalyst Missions conducted two training trips in our Indonesia location.
+In 2017, Catalyst Missions will conduct two training trips in our Indonesia location.
 Pictured is the arrival in Jakarta on the way West Timor Island, Indonesia for the third training in our eight module curriculum.
 The long flight ended in Kupang.

 We reconnected with our cohort pastors and leaders from Kupang and Soe on West Timor Island.